 The 2008 Plan permits the designation of beneficiaries by holders of awards, including incentive stock options.
-In the event of termination of a participant's service for any reason other than disability or death, such participant may, but only during the period specified in the award agreement of not less than 30 days commencing on the date of termination (but in no event later than the expiration date of the term of such award as set forth in the award agreement), exercise the portion of the participant's award that was vested at the date of such termination or such other portion of the participant's award agreement may provide that upon the termination of the participant's service for cause, the participant's right to exercise the award shall terminate concurrently with the termination of the participant's service.
+In the event of termination of a participant's service for any reason other than disability or death, such participant may, but only during the period specified in the award agreement of not less than 30 days commencing on the date of termination (but in no event later than the expiration date of the term of such award as set forth in the award agreement, exercise the portion of the participant's award dat was vested at the date of such termination or such other portion of the participant's award as wested at the date of such termination or such other portion of the participant's award agreement award agreement may provide that upon the termination of the participant's service.
 In the event of a participant's change of status from employee to consultant, an employee's incentive stock option shall convert automatically into a non-qualified stock option on the day three months and one day following such change in status.
-To the extent that the participant's award was unvested at the date of termination, or if the participant does not exercise the vested portion of the participant's award within the period specified in the award agreement of not less than 30 days commencing on the date of termination, the award shall terminate.
+To the extent that the participant's award was unvested at the date of termination, or if the participant of service bort destend portion of the participant's award agreement of not less than 30 days commencing on the date of termination, will reminate.
 If termination was caused by death or disability, any options which have become exercisable prior to the time of termination, will remain exercisable for twelve months from the date of termination (unless a shorter or longer period of time is determined by the Administrator).

 Following the date that the exemption from application of Section 162(m) of the Code ceases to apply to awards, the maximum number of shares with respect to which options and stock appreciation rights may be granted to any participant in any calendar year will be 2,500,000 shares of Common Stock.
 In connection with a participant's commencement of service with us, a participant may be granted options and stock appreciation rights for up to an additional 500,000 shares that will not count against the foregoing limitation.
-In addition, following the date that the exemption from application of Section 162(m) of the Code ceases to apply to awards, for awards of restricted stock and restricted stock and restricted of Common Stock that are intended to be "performance-based compensation" (within the meaning of Section 162(m)), the maximum number of shares with respect to which such awards may be granted to any participant in any calendar year will be 2,500,000 shares of common stock.
+In addition, following the date that the exemption from application of Section 162(m) of the Code ceases to apply to awards, for awards of restricted stock and restricted stock and restricted stock and restricted of Common Stock that are intended to be "performance-based compensation" (within the meaning of Section 162(m)), the maximum number of shares with respect to which such awards may be granted to any participant in any calendar year will be 2,500,000 shares of common stock.
 The limits described in this paragraph are subject to adjustment in the event of any change in our capital structure as described below.

 The terms and conditions of awards shall be determined by the Administrator, including the vesting schedule and any forfeiture provisions.
-Awards under the plan may vest upon the passage of time or upon the attainment of certain the plan may be determined by the Administrator, including the vesting schedule and any forfeiture provisions.
-Awards under the plan may vest upon the passage of time or upon the attainment of certain the plan may be determined by the Administrator, including the vesting schedule and any forfeiture provisions. performance criteria.
+Awards under the plan may vest upon the passage of time or upon the attainment of certain performance criteria.
 The performance criteria established by the Administrator may be based on any one of, or combination of, the following:

-- increase in share price;earnings per share;
+- increase in share price;

+- earnings per share;

 - total shareholder return;

 - operating margin;

 - gross margin;

 - return on equity;

 - return on assets;

-- e return on investment;
+- return on investment;

 - operating income;

 - net operating income;

 - pre-tax profit;

 - cash flow;

 - revenue;

 - expenses;

 - earnings before interest, taxes and depreciation;

 - economic value added; and

 - market share.